 Ethics and Disclosures

-Maintaining integrity of the research and its presentation is helped by following the rules of good scientific practice, which is outlined here:
+Maintaining the integrity of the research and its presentation is helped by following the rules of good scientific practice, which are outlined here:

 - The manuscript should not be submitted to more than one journal for simultaneous consideration.